-Cut the chicken breasts in half horizontally, butterflying them open --if the pieces are large, cut them each into two pieces after you cut them in half
+- Cut the chicken breasts in half horizontally, butterflying them open

-Rinse the chicken pieces in water, then dredge thoroughly in flour mixture, until well coated
+- Dredge chicken thoroughly in flour mixture, until well coated

 Before I even finished taking pictures of this dish, I began to “sample” it.
 It is deliciously lemony and refreshing, quite tangy with the capers; while the parsley adds a nice subtle flavor to it as well.